Orange Collective

 Thesis

 The CPA profession is breaking at the seams.
 The U.S. has 340,000 fewer accountants than five years ago,[12] firms are turning away clients, and the people who stayed are working 80-hour weeks during tax season.[5]
 The tooling — Lacerte, UltraTax, CCH Axcess, Drake — was built in the 1990s for human keystrokes, not LLMs.
 Magnetic is the AI-native tax preparer that does the work, not just stores the workpapers.
+A year past launch the bet is compounding: hundreds of thousands in ARR across many dozens of firms, more than 25% of the return process fully automated end-to-end, and a $5.2M seed in the bank.[15]
 The longer-term bet: Magnetic becomes the AI accounting OS for the firms that survive the talent crunch.

 1. 01